National Air and Space Museum

 About the Museum

 The National Air and Space Museum’s Mall building is located at Sixth Street and Independence Avenue S.W.
+Free timed-entry passes are required to visit the museum on the National Mall and can be reserved through the museum’s website.
 The Steven F. Udvar-Hazy Center is located in Chantilly, Virginia, off of Route 28 near Washington Dulles International Airport.
-Both facilities are open from 10 a.m. to 5:30 p.m.
-(Closed Dec.
-25.)
+Both facilities are open from 10 a.m. to 5:30 p.m. daily (closed Dec.
+25).
 Admission is free, but there is a $15 fee for parking at the Udvar-Hazy Center before 4 p.m.
-Both the museum in Washington and the Udvar-Hazy Center often observe extended hours during the spring and summer, check the website for details.

 # # #